-- Annual Service Review 2022/23 assesses the performance of the Service during the last ear and how the Authority delivered against the CRMP (below) - Annual Service Plan 2023/24 incorporates the future outlook and objectives for the year. - Community Risk Management Plan 2021-2025 (CRMP) sets out how we will deliver sustainable services for our communities. - Core Strategies the Service has published core strategies for Prevention, Protection and Response showing how the commitments in the CRMP will be delivered.
-These have been reviewed and updated during 2022 - Strategic Projects Programme a programme of major projects identified as being critical to the success of the organisation because they ensure its on-going resilience in the coming years.
-The projects in the programme include new fire stations, the roll out of vital new technology upgrades as part of national projects, and pivotal work with local partner organisations. - Fleet Strategy- provides a structured approach to vehicle management that ensures the Authority continues to provide and maintain an effective fleet of vehicles to ensure that staff can undertake their jobs effectively. - Property Strategy to ensure premises are sustainable, safe and meet operational need - ICT Strategy provides a comprehensive picture of how the Authority will use ICT to support the services it provides - Environmental Sustainability Plan 2021-2025 sets out how we will continue to improve the ways in which we use our resources to ensure the least harm to our environment
+- Annual Service Review 2022/23 assesses the performance of the Service during the last year and how the Authority delivered against the CRMP (below). - Annual Service Plan 2023/24 incorporates the future outlook and objectives for the year. - Community Risk Management Plan 2021-2025 (CRMP) sets out how we will deliver sustainable services for our communities. - Core Strategies the Service has published core strategies for Prevention, Protection and Response showing how the commitments in the CRMP will be delivered.
+These have been reviewed and updated during 2022.
+They are complimented by enabling strategies such as the People Strategy. - Strategic Projects Programme a programme of major projects identified as being critical to the success of the organisation because they ensure its on-going resilience in the coming years.
+The projects in the programme include new fire stations, the roll out of vital new technology upgrades as part of national projects, and pivotal work with local partner organisations. - Fleet Strategy provides a structured approach to vehicle management that ensures the Authority continues to provide and maintain an effective fleet of vehicles to ensure that staff can undertake their jobs effectively. - Property Strategy to ensure premises are sustainable, safe and meet operational need - ICT Strategy provides a comprehensive picture of how the Authority will use ICT to support the services it provides - Environmental Sustainability Plan 2021-2025 sets out how we will continue to improve the ways in which we use our resources to ensure the least harm to our environment - Resource Review public consultation undertaken January March 2024.
+Outcomes due to be reported to the Fire Authority meeting June 2024.